isabo/onfire/README.md

 /**
  * Determines whether there are any usaved changes on this model.
  *
- * @return {boolean} Whether there are any usaved changes on this model.
+ * @return {boolean} Whether there are any unsaved changes on this model.
  */
 onfire.model.Model.prototype.hasChanges = function() {};